SurajMandal14/EduSync/README.md

 - **Language:**
     - [TypeScript](https://www.typescriptlang.org/)

-## What Can Scholr Do?
+## What Can EduSync Do?

-Scholr is packed with features to make running your institution smoother:
+EduSync is packed with features to make running your institution smoother:

 - **Multi-Role User Management:**
     - **Super Admins:** Manage schools, school administrator accounts, define school-wide fee structures (tuition and bus fees, term-wise), and apply student fee concessions.